Learning to Segment Object Candidates via Recursive Neural Networks: Acknowledgement

 \begin{IEEEbiography}[{ }]{Tianshui Chen} received the B.E. degree from School of Information and Science Technology, Sun Yat-sen University, Guangzhou, China, in 2013, where he is currently pursuing the Ph.D. degree in computer science with the School of Data and Computer Science.
 His current research interests include computer vision and machine learning.

 \end{IEEEbiography}

-\begin{IEEEbiography}[{ }]{Liang Lin} (M'09, SM'15) is a full Professor with the School of Data and Computer science, Sun Yat-Sen University (SYSU), China.
-He received the B.S. and Ph.D. degrees from the Beijing Institute of Technology (BIT), Beijing, China, in 1999 and 2008, respectively.
-From 2008 to 2009, he was a jPost-Doctoral Research Fellow with the Department of Statistics, University of California, Los Angeles (UCLA).
-His research focuses on new models, algorithms and systems for intelligent processing and understanding of visual data such as images and videos.
-He has authorized and co-authorized on more than 100 papers in top tier academic journals and conferences.
+\begin{IEEEbiography}[{ }]{Liang Lin} (M'09, SM'15) is the Executive R\&D Director of SenseTime Group Limited and a full Professor of Sun Yat-sen University.
+He is the Excellent Young Scientist of the National Natural Science Foundation of China.
+From 2008 to 2010, he was a Post-Doctoral Fellow at University of California, Los Angeles.
+From 2014 to 2015, as a senior visiting scholar he was with The Hong Kong Polytechnic University and The Chinese University of Hong Kong.
+He currently leads the SenseTime R\&D teams to develop cutting-edges and deliverable solutions on computer vision, data analysis and mining, and intelligent robotic systems.
+He has authorized and co-authorized on more than 100 papers in top-tier academic journals and conferences (e.g., 12 papers in TPAMI/IJCV and 50+ papers in CVPR/ICCV/NIPS/IJCAI).
 He has been serving as an associate editor of IEEE Trans.
-Human-Machine Systems.
-He was supported by several promotive programs or funds for his works such as the NSFC Excellent Young Scholars Program in 2016.
-He was the recipient of the Best Paper Runners-Up Award in ACM NPAR 2010, Google Faculty Award in 2012, and Best Student Paper Award in IEEE ICME 2014. \end{IEEEbiography}
+Human-Machine Systems, The Visual Computer and Neurocomputing.
+He served as Area/Session Chairs for numerous conferences such as ICME, ACCV, ICMR.
+He was the recipient of Best Paper Dimond Award in IEEE ICME 2017, Best Paper Runners-Up Award in ACM NPAR 2010, Google Faculty Award in 2012, Best Student Paper Award in IEEE ICME 2014, and Hong Kong Scholars Award in 2014.
+He is a Fellow of IET. \end{IEEEbiography}

 \begin{IEEEbiography}[{ }]{Xian Wu} received the B.E. degree from the School of Software, Sun Yat-sen University, Guangzhou, China, in 2015, where he is currently pursuing the MS c. degree in Software Engineering with the School of Data and Computer Science.
 His current research interests include computer vision and machine learning. \end{IEEEbiography}